 Take a Loan

 It may sound a bit counter-intuitive to take a loan to get out of debt.
-But if you are currently paying high rates on a credit card, taking a lower rate loan can allow you to put that money toward paying down the balance faster.
+But if you are currently paying high rates on a credit card, taking a lower-rate loan can allow you to put that money toward paying down the balance faster.
 For example, if you’re currently paying 18% on your card and you take out an 8% loan from a bank, you can put that extra 10% toward reducing the principal balance.
 You might even get a 5% home equity loan and put 13% toward reducing the loan.
-In addition to reducing your interest payments drastically, another advantage of a loan over a credit card is that you have a set amount you need to pay each mont and you will have a target date of when you will be debt free.
+In addition to reducing your interest payments drastically, another advantage of a loan over a credit card is that you have a set amount you need to pay each month and you will have a target date of when you will be debt-free.

-There is a great freedom in being debt free; the albatross of monthly payments is gone and you are in control of your finances rather than your debt controlling you.
+There is a great freedom in being debt-free; the albatross of monthly payments is gone and you are in control of your finances rather than your debt controlling you.
 It takes discipline and self-control to get out of debt, but the best things in life do.

 See Also: